Commander of Multinational Counter-Piracy Task Force Visits Japanese Units in Djibouti

 |Downloads:

-This work, Commander of Multinational Counter-Piracy Task Force Visits Japanese Units in Djibouti [Image 4 of 4], by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commander of Multinational Counter-Piracy Task Force Visits Japanese Units in Djibouti, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT